Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 1. make whitespace ARGS="-p [file name]"
 2. make whitespace ARGS="-r [file name]"

 In both commands, the file should contain properly written whitespace code.
-The -p option will print the tabs, spaces, and line feeds (new lines) that make up the whitespace code, while the -r option will run the actual code written.
+The -p option will print the tabs, spaces, and line feeds (new lines) that make up the whitespace code, while the -r option will run the code written.

 For testing, users may use a number of test files included in our interpreter directory:
-1. hw.txt
+1. hw.txt - Prints "Hello, World!"
-2. mroe more more
+2. truth.txt - A typical truth machine used to test esoteric languages.
+If 1 is inputted, 1 will be printed infinitely (use ^C to exit).
+If 0 is inputted, 0 is printed once.
+3. charEcho.txt - Type one character and press enter.
+The character will be echoed back.
+Use ^C to exit.

 ### Resources/ References:

-will change this to better md !!!!!!!!!!

 1. [Esolangs Wiki - Whitespace page](https://esolangs.org/wiki/Whitespace)
 2. [Esolangs Wiki - Esoteric programming language](https://esolangs.org/wiki/Esoteric_programming_language)